HM-8/QutebaApp-API/README.md

-# QutebaApp-API
+# QutebaApp

-An API for the Quteba Application
+Quteba app is an application that is beneficial to young adults who are having a hard time monitoring their spending habits and resolve planning issues.
+This is the API that the front-end application will consume.

-# Built with
+# Built using

-  .NET Core
+- .NET Core
+- Docker
+- Sendgrid

 # Documentation